Opiate Drugs - Opioids vs Opiates – What’s The Difference?

 Community Opiate Detox

 It is possible to undergo a community detox with the assistance of your doctor or local drug and alcohol team.
-Please enlist both to ensure you have as much support in place as possible before starting.
+Please enlist both to ensure you have as much support as possible before starting.

 Private Drug Rehab – Medical Opiate Detox